wethod/learning-center-source/content/desk/desk.md

 ## Alerts

 This widget shows all your alerts with a description of the inconsistency, hurry up and fix them.
-You can se the Alerts section to have a better understand of what is going on.
+You can se the [Alerts]({{< relref "alerts/index.md" >}}) section to have a better understand of what is going on.

 ## Invoices

 Here you have a list of all the expired invoices or that have due date this month.
-You can click directly on one invoice to go to the Invoice section and create it.
+You can click directly on one invoice to go to the Invoice section and save it.